damfino-21/webrtc-p2p-chat-text-camera/readme.md

-## Simple WebRTC Project to Learn P2P "Texting" through DataChannel
+## Simple WebRTC Project with P2P "Texting" through DataChannel and Video Chat

 This is something I did to learn webrtc, and I tried to follow the same logical structure as that of the [samples](https://webrtc.github.io/samples/) listed in the webrtc official website.